 Introduction to methods of linguistic analysis and basic concepts in psycholinguistics and sociolinguistics.
 Topics include function of the brain in language acquisition and language loss by mono/bilingual children and adults; role of language in society; language variability in diverse ethnic groups of speakers and diverse social uses; education and language planning.
-Offered Spring Quarter.

-ENGL 27A-F SHAKESPEARE PLAYS

-4 Units

-4 Units

-Formerly ENGL 49A-F

-Prerequisite: Eligibility for ENGL 1A.
+ENGL 30 SPECIAL TOPICS IN ENGLISH Advisory: Eligibility for ENGL 1A.
+May be taken two times for credit.
+Four hours lecture.